 The principles of advertising will never change.
 But as advertisers in a digital world, we have to be smart enough to talk to people through the right channels: Their channels.

 There are a lot of companies doing just that.
-Check out our Snapchat “How To” guide for tips on how you can stay in the loop and incorporate this innovative app in your life.
+Check out our Snapchat “How To” guide for tips on how you can stay in the loop and incorporate this innovative app into your life.

 Coca-Cola put Santa back to work.
 Working with Snapchat, Coca-Cola revived the Christmas card for Millennials.
 Filtered cards were sent approximately 26 times every second on Christmas Eve 2015, and garnered over 70 million views.